AyomideKayode/book_library-API/docs/error-handling-examples.md

 # Error Handling Examples

-This document provides examples of how the Book Library API handles various error scenarios with consistent response formats.
+This document provides examples of how the Book Library API handles various error scenarios with consistent response formats using MongoDB and ObjectId validation.

 ## Error Response Format